adamsilver/fdpb/03-book-a-flight.md

 #### The Enhanced Mark-up

-The first thing the DatePicker will do is enhance the mark-up, ready for user interaction.
+The first thing the `DatePicker()` constructor will do is change the mark-up so that it includes the date picker controls.
+Namely the toggle button and calendar widget which is hidden to begin with.

 ```HTML
 <div class="field">